 • Ball Arena: Home of the Avalanche and Nuggets.
 Located at 1000 Chopper Circle, near the intersection of Speer Boulevard and Auraria Parkway.

 • Coors Field: Home of the Rockies.
 Located at 20th and Blake streets in LoDo.

 • Dick’s Sporting Goods Park: Home of the Rapids.
 Located at 6000 Victory Way in Commerce City.

 • Empower Field at Mile High: Home of the Broncos.
 Located at 1701 Bryant Street, just south of Mile High Stadium Circle and west of I-25.

-Taxis from the airport to downtown will set you back about $50, but there are alternatives — most conveniently, Denver’s RTD light rail system recently extended its A line to the airport.
+Taxis from the airport to downtown will set you back about $50, but there are alternatives — most conveniently, Denver’s RTD light rail system recently extended its A line to the airport, and using it is a key budget travel tip.
 For $9, you can ride all the way to Union Station downtown.
 Also, shared-ride vans to downtown run about $25, and RTD operates SkyRide buses to downtown and other points — the downtown bus costs $11.

 Interstates 25 and 70 intersect just northwest of downtown Denver — the interchange is known by locals as “The Mousetrap.”
 I-70 west of the city winds through the Rocky Mountains, offering a picturesque (some would say terrifying) drive that passes by such famous ski resort towns as Vail and Breckenridge.

 There are many candidates around town for best areas to stay in Denver.
 A good starting point is downtown, the center of activity in Denver and close to most of the major sports venues — many hotels are within reasonable walking distance of them, which adds to the convenience for Denver sports travel trips.